-Superintendent Mary B. Outley will deliver her first State of the Akron Public Schools speech at an Akron Press Club luncheon Tuesday, February 10, 2026.
+RESCHEDULED!
+Superintendent Mary B. Outley will deliver her first State of the Akron Public Schools speech at an Akron Press Club luncheon Tuesday, March 3, 2026.

 There will be the opportunity for questions during the program.